Adopt Positive Thinking

 - Sample chapters.
 When sending sample chapters from your novel or memoir, start from the beginning of the manuscript.
 (Don’t select a middle chapter, even if you think it’s your best.)
 For nonfiction, usually any chapter is acceptable.

 Important: Almost no agent accepts full manuscripts on first contact.
 This is what “no unsolicited materials” means when you read submission guidelines.
 However, almost all agents will accept a one-page query letter unless their guidelines state otherwise.
-(If they do not accept queries, that means they are a completely closed market.)
+(If they do not accept queries, that means they are a closed market.)

 After you send out queries, you’ll get a mix of responses, including: